-Start your morning off right with these delicious and healthy oatmeal waffles.
-Made with bananas, chia seeds, and oats, they’re a good source of fibre and nutrients, giving you plenty of energy to face the day!
+Start your morning off right with these delicious and healthy banana oatmeal waffles.
+Made with bananas, chia seeds, and oats, they’re a good source of fiber and nutrients, giving you plenty of energy to face the day!
 Best healthy waffle recipe ever!
 (Gluten-free, vegetarian)

-If you’re stuck in a breakfast rut, I highly recommend that you mix up your mornings with some tasty banana oat waffles!
-These flourless oatmeal waffles are simple to make, and no one will guess that they’re actually good for you!
+If you’re stuck in a breakfast rut, I highly recommend that you mix up your mornings with some tasty banana oatmeal waffles!
+These waffles are simple to make, and no one will guess that they’re actually good for you!

-We love to enjoy these on the weekend with everyone’s favourite toppings and then make up an extra batch to store in the freezer for the week.
+We love to enjoy these on the weekend with everyone’s favorite toppings and then make up an extra batch to store in the freezer for the week.

-Naturally sweetened with bananas, vanilla and cinnamon, they’re a healthier option than store-bought and are especially delicious served with fresh or frozen fruit, a drizzle of peanut butter, Greek yogurt or maple syrup!
+Naturally sweetened with bananas, vanilla, and cinnamon, they’re a healthier option than traditional waffles and are especially delicious served with fresh fruit, a drizzle of peanut butter, Greek yogurt, or maple syrup!

-Be sure to also try out my Kodiak Protein Waffles and Paleo Waffles too!
+Be sure to also try out my Kodiak Protein Waffles and 3-Ingredient Protein Waffles too!

-- Easy: Simply toss the ingredients into the blender, combine and pour into a waffle iron.
-Perfect for a simple breakfast!
+- Easy: These just may be the easiest waffles ever.
+Simply toss the ingredients into the blender, combine and pour into a waffle iron.
+Perfect for a simple, quick breakfast!

-- Kid friendly: If you have picky eaters in the house, they will adore these oat waffles, and you can feel about great serving them this healthier option!
+- Kid friendly: If you have picky eaters in the house, they will adore these oat waffles, and you can feel about great serving them this healthier option.
+Make a double batch and freeze the extras for later!

-- Dietary info: These waffles are vegetarian and gluten-free, and can easily be made dairy-free.
+- Dietary info: These flourless oatmeal waffles are vegetarian and gluten-free, and can easily be made dairy-free and even vegan!
 They’re easily customizable depending on your dietary needs.

 Ingredient Notes